YuhangSong/Arena-Baselines/README.md

 More resources can be found in [Arena Home](https://sites.google.com/view/arena-unity/).
 If you use this repository to conduct research, we kindly ask that you [cite the paper](#citation) as a reference.

+## Features

+* 10+ most popular deep multi-agent reinforcement learning baselines, including independent learners, self-play, variable-shared policies (share arbitrary variables/layers), centralized critic via experiences sharing, centralized critic via observations sharing, Q-Mix, arbitrary grouping agents, centralized critic with counterfactual baselines, population-based training, and etc.
+* 30+ benchmarked games built by [Arena-BuildingToolkit](https://github.com/YuhangSong/Arena-BuildingToolkit), including Tennis, Tanl, BlowBlow, FallFlat, and etc.
+* Multiple variants of each game with different team setups, social structures, actions spaces, observation spaces (first-person visual, third-person visual, vector or mixed), domain randomizations, and etc.

 ## Status: Release

-We are currently open to any suggestions or pull requests from the community to make Arena a better platform.
+We are currently open to any suggestions or pull requests from the community to make Arena better.
 To contribute to the project, [joint us in  Slack](https://join.slack.com/t/arena-ml/shared_invite/enQtNjc1NDE1MTY0MjU3LWMxMjZiMTYyNTE3OWIzM2QxZjU5YmI1NTM2YzYzZDZlNjY0NzllMDFlMjA3MGZiN2QxODA1NTJhZDkzOTI3Nzg), and check [To Do list in Trello](https://trello.com/b/zDiljShz).

 Part of the project is maintained in a [separated internal repo](https://github.com/YuhangSong/Arena-Baselines-Internal), where we are working on features including: